Temporary Tattoo Batteries Produce Power From Sweat

 Brazil Offers Cheaper Loans to Encourage Local Solar Industry

 Brazil will offer cheaper funding to solar projects that use locally manufactured equipments and parts in a bid to foster a national manufacturing industry as the country prepares to ban solar-cell importation by 2020.
 The subsidized loans linked to local content are part of policies drafted by state-owned BNDES Development Bank and the country’s Energy Research Agency.
-The standard cost of borrowing from BNDES is at least 6.9 percent and as low as 2 percent under a special program to counter climate change.
+The standard cost of borrowing from BNDES is at least 6.9 percent and as low as 2 percent under a special program to counter online casino climate change.

 Solar PV Capacity in the UK Reaches 5 GW Milestone